PowerAppsDarren/PowerFxSnippets/App.Formulas/new-topic-template copy.md

 # New Topic

-This is a helpful canvas Power Apps code snippet.

-- [Color Collection](color-collection.md) (all 140 web colors defined in a Power Apps collection)
+Power Apps just can't handle raw SVG code.
+It needs to be encoded.
+Here's a simple function to do that for you.
+This function will take your SVG code and return it encoded so it can be used in a Power Apps image control.

 ## Applies to